wp-plugins/landing-pages-builder/readme.txt

 **Free Trial & Pricing**

+**30,000 leads in 6 weeks** were acquired by some of our customers, which is unparalleled value for your money.

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

 A 14-day free trial is available, after which pricing starts at $19/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

-Some of our experienced customers boast **30,000 leads in 6 weeks**, which is unparalleled value for your money.

 **Create your Landing Page in Minutes.**

 - No coding required.
 Create your Landing Page in just a few clicks.

+- Use one of our Landing Page Templates to get the best results.

 - Publish to WordPress, Facebook, Twitter & your Website with a click.